Westminster Food & Nutrition Forum

 This conference will examine next steps for gene-edited food development, production and regulation in England.

 We expect the discussion to bring out latest thinking on opportunities for the sector in the developing policy landscape, looking at the role of new technologies in strengthening domestic food security, and helping prepare the agricultural sector for future challenges and demands.
-It comes with Defra’s recently published UK Food Security report finding weakened food production stability and supply chain resilience.
+It comes with Defra’s recently published UK Food Security Report finding weakened food production stability and supply chain resilience.

 The agenda looks at priorities for regulation, with the FSA consulting on a framework for gene-edited food production.
 Areas for discussion include funding and investment priorities, strategies for tackling barriers to market development, implications of cross-border regulatory divergence, and issues for intellectual property rights